prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part8.md

    - Incorporate and refine interactions and animations to ensure a smooth testing experience.

 5. **Conducting Usability Testing (Class 13-2)**
-   - Initially, test your script and prototype with 2 fellow students for initial feedback.
+   - Initially, test your script and prototype with **2 fellow students** for initial feedback.
-   - Proceed to conduct your usability testing with 3 participants outside of class, incorporating their feedback for a well-rounded understanding.
+   - Proceed to conduct your usability testing with **3 participants outside of class**, incorporating their feedback for a well-rounded understanding.

 ## User Testing Steps